kathirvel13/ProgrammingNotes/Matlab.md

 - When used as an index, the colon operator (`:`) specifies all the elements in that dimension.
 - The colon operator can also specify a range of values.
 - Unlike python, both the starting element and ending element are included in the range when slicing.
-- For indexing nonconsecutive numbers, you can use an row vector as an index.
+- For indexing non-consecutive numbers, you can use an row vector as an index.
 - You can change the elements in a vector by combining indexing with assignment.
 ```MATLAB
 x(2, :) %{second row}%